vduce/randa-kassis-website/public/articles/article2.md

 None of these children can hope to inspire the kind of noble, global sentiment we recently witnessed.
 Because 'humanity', as it now functions, requires emotionally charged, individual stories.
 It cannot survive constant exposure to systemic suffering.
 To avoid emotional collapse, it must ration its sympathy.

-So 'humanity', in its need for self—preservation, reveals itself in herd—like behaviour—crossing borders, fuelled by sensory globalisation.
+So 'humanity', in its need for self-preservation, reveals itself in herd-like behaviour—crossing borders, fuelled by sensory globalisation.
 It performs empathy on demand.

 And it’s not only individuals.
 Television networks, too, compete: who can add the most pathos to the script?
 Which presenter can cry more believably, perform the most heartfelt gesture?
 Who can win the title of Most Human?
 It would not be surprising to one day see a televised contest called 'Who Will Win Humanity?'